 Columbia World Projects seeks to hire a Short Term Casual - Program Assistant to support the day-to-day activities of the initiative.
-Reporting to the Director of Convenings & Scholarly Relations, the Program Assistant will provide, project, administrative, and research support to the CWP Research & Engagement team, which works closely with Columbia, external faculty and senior officials at partner institutions to convene working groups of scholars and practitioners to confront difficult problems within three focus areas, crises facing liberal democracies, challenges to shaping inclusive cities and conditions under which projects are successfully implemented and scaled.
+Reporting to the Director for Project Development, the Program Assistant will provide, project, administrative, and research support on ongoing work to support CWP???s strategic objectives.

-The position will begin spring 2021 and will last through the end of the summer, with the potential for extension.
+The position will begin December 2021 and may last through the end of spring semester 2022, with the potential for extension.

 Assist with writing, editing, and presentation of various documents and materials;

-Support the planning and coordination of meeting and events, including weekly team calls;
+Support the planning and coordination of meeting and events, including bi-weekly project team calls;

-Attend CWP-related meetings, conferences, seminars, and events and prepare written summaries;
+Attend CWP-related meetings, seminars, and events and prepare written summaries;

 Assist with internal and external communications;